 Here at Hermex, we’re dedicated to helping you to make overseas payments in the most simple and satisfactory way, with competitive rates and experienced dealers to make the entire transaction as smooth as possible.
-We’ve helped thousands of companies make easy, efficient foreign payments, and we’re confident that we can help your business too.
-A forward contract is just one of the three main types of transaction that we offer – for more details about your other options for international payments; take a look at our Spot Contracts and Market Orders.
+We’ve helped thousands of companies make easy, efficient global payments, and we’re confident that we can help your business too.
+A forward contract is just one of the three main types of transaction that we offer – for more details about your other options for global payments; take a look at our Spot Contracts and Market Orders.

 What is a forward contract?

 A forward contract is an agreement between two parties to exchange two currencies at a given exchange rate at some point in the future.
-It is a useful solution which allows you to think ahead and forward exchange your currency, securing a rate in anticipation of your international payment, ahead of the competition of your transaction.
+It is a useful solution which allows you to think ahead and forward exchange your currency, securing a rate in anticipation of your payment, ahead of the competition of your transaction.

 Forward contracts are usually conducted over 30, 60 or 90 day periods but can run up to 2 years.
 There are almost 100 currencies that are regularly traded as part of the global economy – and you can use forward contracts to make payments advantageously in every single one of them.